-Join Ching-Yun as she gets off the elevator at WRTI, walks through the halls of the station, into the darkened performance studio, pulls off the piano cover, and sits down to play Rachmaninoff's Vocalise.
+Join Ching-Yun as she gets off the elevator at WRTI (before the pandemic!), walks through the halls of the station, into the darkened performance studio, pulls off the piano cover, and sits down to play Rachmaninoff's Vocalise.

 Rachmaninoff. who was a virtuosic pianist, composer, and conductor, was also at home in Philadelphia, where he frequently collaborated with The Philadelphia Orchestra.